-Registered firms in Québec must comply with sections 168.1.1 to 168.1.3 of the Québec Securities Act, which has provided a substantially similar regime since 2002.
-The guidance in Division 5 if this Companion Policy applies to firms registered in any jurisdiction, including Québec.
+In Québec, a registered firm is deemed to comply with this Division if it complies with sections 168.1.1 to 168.1.3 of the Québec Securities Act, which provides a substantially similar regime for complaint handling.

+The guidance in Division 5 of this Companion Policy applies to firms registered in any jurisdiction, including Québec.